esoterictemplates/template-obsidian-configuration/README.md

 ## Ideas

-See [IDEAS.md](./IDEAS.md) for ideas and planned features for this project.
+See [IDEAS.md](./IDEAS.md) for ideas and planned features for this template.

 ## Issues

-See [ISSUES.md](./ISSUES.md) for a list of known bugs/issues with this project.
+See [ISSUES.md](./ISSUES.md) for a list of known bugs/issues with this template.

 ## Citation

-See [CITATION.cff](./CITATION.cff) for instructions on how to cite this project.
+See [CITATION.cff](./CITATION.cff) for instructions on how to cite this template.

 ## Code of Conduct